julian-molina/Documentation/pages/suite/suite-frequently-asked-questions.md

 1. **The software is open-source**.
 This means that any developer or technical person out there may read and audit the code and verify if there is hidden malware or anything of the sort.
 There are several developers in the Community, many of them conducting deep reviews of the code.
 Developers tend to engage with interesting code like regular people would engage with a piece of literary work.
 They do this to fully understand how the software is built so that the may figure out how to best build on top of it.
 This is the true spirit of open-source software.
 Developers ask questions and engage with the core team all the time.

-1. **Do not mistake Superalgos with software given away for free**.
+1. **Do not mistake open-source with software given away for free**.
 While Superalgos is both open-source and free software, it is not the same as free software, period.
 Free software that is not open-source is shipped as a black-box.
 That is, no one knows what it does.
 It is the open-source nature of software that makes it transparent, therefore trustworthy.

-1. **The system runs on the uncompiled code**, that is, all of the code may be easily read by any programmer.
+1. **The system runs on uncompiled code**, that is, all of the code may be easily read by any programmer.
 There are no binary files which are much harder to interpret and audit.

 1. **The code is maintained on GitHub**, in a public repository, using <a href="https://en.wikipedia.org/wiki/Git" rel="nofollow" rel="noopener" target="_blank">GIT technology</a> by which every single change made over the years is recorded and may be audited at any point.
 This process guarantees transparency in all stages of development.

 1. **The software runs in your computer, under your control**.
 This means that when you set up your exchange API keys to trade live, the keys remain in your computer.
 Web-based services require you to upload your API keys, therefore, trusting them to the service provider.
 Always remember the teachings of the wise man... *"Your keys, your coins.
 Not your keys, not your coins"*.

 1. **No third parties are involved in network communications**.
 The software runs on your computer and connects directly to the exchange using your API key to access your account, trading directly from within your account.
 No third party is involved in any of your transactions.
 You do not need to trust your API keys, your funds, your personal information, or your strategies with anyone.
-No communication is established or data is sent to any other party other than the exchange.
+No communication is established or data is sent to any party other than the exchange.
 This may be easily verified by people knowledgeable in networks, who may monitor the transfer of packets sent and received from and by the system.

 1. **Alignment of interests**.
 The software is free and open-source because it is the backbone of the project.
 The project will succeed if the software gets adopted.
 Thus, the interest of the project is perfectly aligned with the interest of users.
 The better the software, the more people will use it, and the larger the Collective Trading Intelligence the project may achieve.

 1. **Community-built strategies are open-source too** and maintained on GitHub using GIT technology, as well.
-Repositories holding strategies explain how strategies work, and we encourage users to educate themselves as much as they can.
+The documentation explains how strategies work, and we encourage users to educate themselves as much as they can.

 1. **We do not make irresponsible claims regarding the performance of strategies**.
 There is no "get-rich-quick approach" in Superalgos.
 We simply report backtesting results, and we report the live performance since the day they where released.
 You may backtest strategies, verify their performance, set your parameters, and even modify them and produce your versions if you wish.
 We urge users to take all possible precautions and to try to understand what strategies do and how they work before they start trading live.